moksamedia/auth0-jakartaee-demo/README.md

 clientSecret=<your-client-secret>
 ```

+In `src/main/java/com/demo/ProtectedServlet.java`, replace `<your-auth0-domain` in the `@OpenIdAuthenticationMechanismDefinition` annotation with your actual Auth0 domain.

 ## Configure Roles on Auth0

 Open your [Auth0 developer dashboard](https://manage.auth0.com).
 You need to create a role, assign your user to that role, and create an action that will inject the roles into a custom claim in the JWT.